md-jishan-ansari/gallery/README.md

 # [Gallery](https://gallery2023.000webhostapp.com/views/pages/home.php) website
 ## Features
-In this I just make a Home page of Apple which contains
+In this I make a Gallery website
 - Navbar
-- Card
+- Home (all uploaded Images present)
+- bin (all deleted images present)
 - Carousel
-- Footer etc.

-and it shows the product of Apple like Phones, watches, laptop and other electronics accessories and it's services like Tv shows, movies, etc.

 ## Functionality and Approach
 - ## Navbar
-In navbar it shows many options regarding their products and services like watches, airpods, ipad and along with this there is a search bar, Bag which helps user to easily navigate according to their needs.

-In navbar, there is two `<div>` , first for all the navbutton and second for the search. when we click on the search icon then, the `<div>` of navbuttons will hide and search div came into a picture.

-and I made a two navbar, one for the bigger screen and another for the smaller screen so that page will be responsive.
+In navbar it there is a login signup button until you don't singup or login you can't access your uploded Images and other things

-### Tech Stack used in Navbar: HTML, CSS-flexbox
+### Tech Stack used in Navbar: HTML, css, Bootstrap
-In Navbar Bag button, we can find lots of stuff like accounts, signin, orders, saved items options which make this website more customized.
-And all these have very nice Hover Effect.
-### Tech Stack used in Navbar Bag button: React Bootstrap/dropdown

-And after that there is a few sections regarding their products which gives options to learn more about the product, buy or order now, stream now, apply etc.

-And For these sections, I used two images for each.
-One for the large screen and another for the smaller screen so that our page is responsive.
+For login signup I used bootstrap model and I also used AJAX so that If any field filled wrong than user only have to change wrong filled input and rest input fields already filled with old value

+### Home page

+I used AJAX to fetch images and at starting only 12 images fetch by default and if user scroll than rest Images are fetched according scrolling

+Home page contain all images with there title and user can update there title, user can share image and also can see images in carousel

 - ## Carousel
-In carousel, it displays current shows or TV series or movies.
+In carousel, it displays current Images.
-I made this carousel using `npm` package called `react-multi-carousel`.
-I customized this carousel according to my need and size of screen for making it responsive too and attractive as well.
+I made this carousel by using bootstrap carousel
-- ## Footer

-Footer section gives link of all the content of this site. and I made a two footer, one for the bigger screen and another for the smaller screen so that page will be responsive.
-I made whole footer with a HTML, CSS except one thing called accordian which I made using React Bootstrap and then customized it according to the real website of Apple.
+In starting only 3 images fetched and when user click next button than next images fectch from backend same goes for previous button

 - ## Responsiveness

 It works in any devices.
 It is fully responsive.
-Navbar, carousel, cards and footer changes it's layout according to the device.

 # Tech Stack

-`React Js`, `HTML`, `CSS`, `React Bootstrap`
+`PHP`, `HTML`, `CSS`, `Bootstrap`, `jQuery`, `MySQL`